federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 ### **Variables creation**

-Four variables are added to the data frame.
-"Co-Production" and "Co-Director" (Boolean) signal whether a certain movie was co-produced by different countries or shot by various directors; "Decade" and "Rank Category" provide a higher level of aggregation with respect to "Year" and "Position".
+Four variables are added to the data frame: "Co-Production" and "Co-Director" (Boolean) signal whether a certain movie was co-produced by different countries or shot by various directors; "Decade" and "Rank Category" provide a higher level of aggregation with respect to "Year" and "Position".

 ``` r
 add.bool.column <- function(df, cond.column, new.column, delimiter,